Code-Institute-Submissions/Ndanema98-ConsoleHQ/README.md

 # Milestone project 5
 # Console HQ

-[]() is an ecommerce website designed for people to buy a wide variety of consoles and games.
+["Console HQ"](https://consolehq.herokuapp.com/) is an ecommerce website designed for people to buy a wide variety of consoles and games.

 This website was targeted at people who want to easily purchase any game or console online.
 Users would be able to select from a wide range of merchandise from the catalogue avaliable on the products page.
 A search bar and navigation bar will be avaliable enabling users to filter through and locate a specific product.
 There will also be a shopping bag section, which would allow users to manage the products that they want to buy.
 A secure payment option would also be, allowing users to safely input their payment details.
 This will establish trust between the business and its customers.
 When customers feel confident that their payment information is protected, they are more likely to make purchases and share their sensitive data.
 The ability to add reviews would also be avaliable to users as this will allow them to share their feedback and experiences with the products they have purchased.
 By providing a platform for customers to express their opinions, the business can gather valuable insights and improve its offerings based on customer feedback.
 This interactive feature encourages customer engagement and loyalty, as users feel their voices are heard and valued by the business.